malayjoshi13/GSoC2022_OligoFinder/README.md

 These BOWs are then used in next/upcoming cycle/chance to auto-label oligo sequences to be true positive or false positive (idea behind using BOWs to auto-curate is that the pattern/words which are actually present in sentences with oligos or non-oligos will be first taken out and then used in future for auto-labelling as presence of unique words from BOWs directly points towards an sequence to be an oligo or not).

+Therefore, oligo extraction script runs on more and more research papers, find more sequences which for the first time needs to be fully manually curated and then later on auto-curation by use of BOW reduce this manual curation to semi-manual curation work.
+These curated sentences and oligo sentences improvise the existing BOWs by adding more words, thus widening scope to include every possible word that could be related to an oligo/non-oligo sequence.
+Again this improvised BOW will more reduce need of manual curation and will be able to differentiate better between oligo and non-oligo sequences, thus increasing True Positive and reducing False Positive oligo sequences.

+Thus, at the end oligo extraction script and BOWs will become so much smart that they will generate high True positives out of any given research paper.

-### Scenario 1 (User is for first time using this project i.e. there is no CSV and BOWs with him/her as of now)
+### Scenario 1 (User for first time is using this project i.e. there is no CSV and BOWs with him/her as of now)
-- When user runs command `python extract&BOW.py`, then as CSV (containing extracted oligo sequences and curations) is not present, then it means BOWs (corresponding to oligos and non-oligos sequences) cannot be created as of now (because BOWs are created using the manual curations by the curator).
-Absence of BOWs also indicates that auto labelling of sequences to be True positive oligo or False positive oligo also needs to be skipped.
-Therefore, as a result only `find_Oligos` function pf `oligo_extract.py` file will be used to extract oligonucleotides and return them in a CSV format along with other informations like paper id, empty auto & manual true positive/false positive tags' columns, previous, current (from which oligo sequence is extracted) & future sentences.
+- When user runs command `python extract&BOW.py`, then as no CSV (containing extracted oligo sequences and curations) is present, then it means BOWs (corresponding to oligos and non-oligos sequences) cannot be created as of now (because BOWs are created using the manual curations by the curator in the CSV).
+- Absence of BOWs further indicates that auto labelling of sequences (to be True positive oligo or False positive oligo) also needs to be skipped as of now.
+- Therefore, as a result only `find_Oligos` function pf `oligo_extract.py` file will be used to extract oligonucleotides and return them in a CSV format along with other informations like paper id, empty auto & manual true positive/false positive tags' columns, previous, current (from which oligo sequence is extracted) & future sentences.

+### Scenario 2 (User has already once used this project i.e. there is a CSV with him/her and BOWs if that CSV has been curated else no BOWs [because BOW is created using manual curation in the CSV, which is empty right now])

 ## 6) Results